-Where such a person is named, they become a Beneficiary of the Trust - all other Beneficiaries have that capacity by virtue of their relationship to the Primary Beneficiary.
-For example, the spouse, parent, grandparent, and child of the Primary Beneficiary are all automatically included as beneficiaries of the Trust, without having to be specifically identified by any particular action or in any documentation.
+Where such a person is named, they become a Beneficiary of the Trust - all other Beneficiaries (except unitholders of any description) have that capacity by virtue of their relationship to the Primary Beneficiary.
+For example, the spouse, parent, grandparent, and child of the Primary Beneficiary are all automatically included as beneficiaries of the Trust, without having to be specifically identified by any particular action or in documentation.
 Although it's not a requirement, the Primary Beneficiary may also be the "test individual" for the purposes of Family Trust Elections.